LIBRARY

 Go mobile with the free app for Android and iOS devices.

-Funding for these resources come from multiple sources: SPPS, ELM (Electronic Library for Minnesota), or through the Library Go partnership with the St. Paul Public Library
+Funding for these resources come from multiple sources: SPPS, ELM (Electronic Library for Minnesota), or through the Library Go partnership with the Saint Paul Public Library.

 LibraryGo is a collaboration between Saint Paul Public Schools and Saint Paul Public Library offering all students free virtual library cards.